nisarhassan12/interface/infrastructure/README.md

 ## Terraform

-This repository contains a series of Terraform modules to deploy our infrastructure on Google Cloud.
+This folder contains a series of Terraform modules to deploy our infrastructure on Google Cloud.
 On each push our private project on [Terraform Cloud](https://api.terraform.io) applies the changes to our GCP Projects.

 ## Step 0 - Manual setup before creating Terraform modules.